 ArcGIS Online is Esri's Software as a Service offering that represents GIS as a service.
-ArcGIS Enterprise is software technology from Esri that customers can deploy either on premises or in the cloud.
-Both products allow users and organizations to author and share maps and data via a portal that supports users, groups, and sharing.
+ArcGIS Enterprise is software technology from Esri that customers can deploy either on-premises or in the cloud.
+Both products allow users and organizations to author and share maps and data through a portal that supports users, groups, and sharing.

-The ArcGIS REST API offers resources for working with users, groups, and content within an ArcGIS Enterprise implementation or within ArcGIS Online.
-This part of the ArcGIS REST API, when used in conjunction with the ArcGIS Web and ArcGIS Device/Runtime APIs, allows developers to build web, device, and desktop applications that support sharing and collaboration using web maps.
-Organizational developers can also use these APIs to build custom applications for their users.
+The sharing API, when used in conjunction with the ArcGIS APIs, allows developers to build web, device, and desktop applications that support sharing and collaboration using web maps.
+Organizational developers can also use these APIs to build custom applications for their users

-Aspects of the portal-specific resources of the ArcGIS REST API are integrated into the object models of the web and device client APIs.
+Aspects of the portal-specific resources of the sharing API are integrated into the object models of the web and device client APIs.

 Portals allow users and organizations to publish and share content over the web.